 Ting (T-Mobile or Sprint’s network)

-Ting is built around a pay-for-what-you-use model.
-Monthly bills are calculated at the end of each period with a price of $6 per line plus additional charges that depend on the quantity of texts, minutes, and data used across all devices.
+Ting operates with a pay-for-what-you-use model.
+Monthly bills are calculated at the end of each period.
+Service comes with a base price of $6 per line plus additional charges that depend on the quantity of texts, minutes, and data used across all devices on a plan.
 Ting may be an excellent option for families that don’t use their phones intensely and live in areas where Sprint or T-Mobile’s networks perform well.
 However, heavy data users may find that charges add up quickly.
 In my opinion, Ting is rarely the best option for single-line access.